 In the end, Yelas took advantage of the opportunity and handily defeated VanDam by seven points.

 Yelas' bass-fishing career started with a five-year hot streak.
 He claimed two B.A.S.S. victories in the early '90s and made a run for the B.A.S.S.
 Angler-of-the-Year title in 1994 and 1995.
 But since then, Yelas' presence has not been as prevalent on the tournament-fishing scene.

 "A lot of that has to do with having babies, raising a family, and other off-the-water obligations," Yelas said.
 "When you are young and trying to get established in this sport, you can fish every day like you are preparing for an Olympic event, but you can't live that way forever.
 When you get a little older, you want to have a life outside of fishing and enjoy other things life offers."

 Yelas lists flower gardening as one of his hobbies.

 "I have two girls, ages 6 and 4, and they love to garden around the house," Yelas said.
 "It is something that Daddy can do with the girls.
 We have a great time with it."

-Though Yelas has been giving his home life the priority it deserves the last several years, he says the old competitive fishing fires are starting to flame up again since winning the 2002 FLW Tour Land O'Lakes Angler-of-the-Year title.
+Though Yelas has been giving his home life the priority, it deserves for the last several years.
+He says the old competitive fishing fires are starting to flame again after winning the 2002 FLW Tour Angler-of-the-Year title.

 Content provided by Bass Fishing Magazine, the official publication of FLW Outdoors